digitaltwinconsortium/ManufacturingOntologies/README.md

 The Asset Admin Shell (AAS) Repository is automatically configured during deployment of the reference solution, but for the Product Carbon Footprint (PCF) calculation, a WattTime service account needs to be provided.
 Please refer to [the WattTime API documentation](https://www.watttime.org/api-documentation/#best-practices-for-api-usage) on how to register for an account.
 Once your account has been activated, provide your username and password in the settings of the AAS Repo website from the Azure Portal via YourDeploymentName-AAS-Repo -> Configuration -> Application settings.

 <img src="Docs/aas.png" alt="aas" width="400" />

+## Connecting the Reference Solution to Microsoft Power BI

+Coming soon!

+## Connecting the Reference Solution to Microsoft Fabric

+1. You can start a Microsoft Fabric trial from [here](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial).
+1. Once you are logged into Microsoft Fabric, open the Azure Portal, navigate to your Azure Event Hubs Namespace and create a new `fabic` consumer group in both the data and metadata Event Hubs.
+Also, take a note of the primary key associated with your `RootManageSharedAccessKey` Shared Access Policy of your Event Hubs Namespace.
+You will need it later in Microsoft Fabric as username and password to connect to the Event Hubs.
+1. Follow the steps described [here](https://learn.microsoft.com/en-us/fabric/real-time-analytics/event-streams/overview) to create Event Streams for both the OPC UA PubSub telemetry data as well as for the OPC UA PubSub metadata, directly from the solution's Event Hubs..

 ## Replacing the Production Line Simulation with a Real Production Line